neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 umbrella called the Sensitive Data Archive to support these efforts.

-This project was focused on the data access part of the infrastructure.
+This project focused on the data access part of the infrastructure.
 The files are encrypted in the archives, using the crypt4gh standard [@crypt4gh].
 Currently, we have a data access processes, where the files are either decrypted on the server side and then transferred to the user or re-encrypted